spring-cloud-samples/brewery/README.md

     * -x|--skiptests - should skip running of e2e tests?
 Defaults to "no"
     * -s|--skipbuilding - should skip building of the projects?
 Defaults to "no"
     * -c|--cloudfoundry - should run tests for cloud foundry? (works only for SLEUTH_STREAM) Defaults to "no"
-    * -y|--cloudfoundrydomain - should run tests for cloud foundry?
-Defaults to "no"
+    * -y|--cloudfoundrydomain - what's the domain of your cloud foundry?
+Defaults to "run.pivotal.io"
     * -o|--deployonlyapps - should deploy only the brewery business apps instead of the infra too?
 Defaults to "no"
     * -d|--skipdeployment - should skip deployment of apps?
 Defaults to "no"
     * -p|--cloudfoundryprefix - provides the prefix to the brewery app name.
 Defaults to 'brewery'